akatimer/eCommerceApplication/README.md

 **For contributors:**

 To start contributing, all you need is to clone this repo and create a branch from develop with the feature that you want to add.
-Switch the branch from development to *your feature branch* and run "npm install".
+Switch the branch from development to *your feature branch* and run `npm install`.
 Then commite as usual.
 When your feature is ready, just open the pull request and add the main team to review.
 After review, your feature will be added by our team.